 Documents reviewed – Crime report only.

-Summary – The victim, who is a child, had been receiving abusive and hurtful comments mainly via Social media.
-The offenders were two groups of boys, who attend the same school as the victim and the abuse had been going on since September 2020.
+Summary – The child victim had been receiving very abusive and hurtful comments mainly via social media.
+The offenders were two groups of boys, who attended the same school as the victim and the abuse had been going on since September 2020.
 The offenders make comments such as ‘GO AND KILL YOURSELF’ and ‘I HOPE YOU SLIP IN THE SHOWER’.
-The offenders have made sexist and homophobic remarks directed at the victim and the offenders have invited her into chat rooms where they have abused her so others can see and referred to the victim as being a ‘FAGGOT’ and called her ‘GINGERS4SLAUGHTER, SAY HELLO YOU GINGER CUNT’ and used death symbol emoji’s.
+The offenders made sexist and homophobic remarks directed at the victim and invited her into chat rooms where they derided her hair colour and used death symbol emojis.

-Observations – It was clarified that this case was investigated by way of RJ Level 2 mediation and was closed incorrectly on the crime report, however only 2 of the 6 defendants engaged in the process.
-The members felt that this should have gone through the Children’s First panel but agreed that the RJ Level 2 route was being victim focussed and were pleased that the school engaged fully.
-A few of the panel members were concerned about the lack of engagement from four of the boys involved, that it was a nasty and worrying crime and that other children had taken their own lives over less in the past.
+Observations – It was clarified that this case was investigated by way of RJ Level 2 mediation and had been closed incorrectly on the crime report, however only 2 of the 6 defendants engaged in the process.
+The members felt that this should have gone through the Children First panel but agreed that the RJ Level 2 route was being victim focussed and were pleased that the school engaged fully.
+A few of the panel members were concerned about the lack of engagement from four of the boys involved, as it was a nasty and worrying crime and other children have taken their own lives over less in the past.

 Case 7: CR/009177/21